khanhnguyen15/project-madam-website/index.md

 # Text Complexity

-Another metric which can be used to spot bias is via the text complexity[^3].
+Another metric which can be used to spot bias is the text complexity[^3].
 It is true that quotes are, by their very nature, unchangeable.
 However, the quotes chosen can be very representative of the point of view, or the bias, of a news source.
 One of the possible choices is the complexity (or difficulty) of the quotes used.
-In fact, using very complex quotes might give the public the impression that that person is difficult to understand, or that they are intentionally complicating their speech.
+In fact, using very complex quotes might alienate the public from the speaker.
 On the other hand, a systematic usage of very simplistic quotes might give of the illusion of trivial and basic speech.
+So a systematic usage of too difficult or too simple quotes can project the wrong impression of a group of people.

 [^3]: There are several formulas to calculate text complexity.
 For our purposes, we used the [Dale-Chall Reability Formula](https://en.wikipedia.org/wiki/Dale%E2%80%93Chall_readability_formula)